Flagship Get Together 2026

 Welle7

-We are pleased to announce the first Flagship Get Together event on 25 April 2024 at Welle 7 in Bern.
+We are thrilled to welcome you to the second Flagship Get Together on 28 May 2026 at Welle 7 in Bern.

 Programme